Cutter (professional wrestling): Fireman's carry cutter

 Also known as the TKO (short for Total Knock Out), and innovated by Marc Mero.
 It is another elevated cutter variation in which the opponent is first raised over the shoulders of a wrestler in the fireman's carry position.
 From here, the attacking wrestler twists the opposite way and quickly switches back, throwing the opponent's legs out backwards and drops down to the mat while taking hold of the opponent's head to force them to fall into a high impact cutter.
 Nikki Bella used this move, calling it Rack Attack 2.0.
 Scorpio Sky and Sanada use this move, calling it TKO.
-WWE wrestler Austin Theory uses this move, calling it ATL while Karl Anderson uses this move, naming it Swivel Gun Stun.
-This move was also used by former FCW/NXT/WWE superstar Alex Riley calling this move "You're Dismissed".
+WWE wrestler Austin Theory used to use this move, calling it Unproven Cutter.
+Karl Anderson also uses this move, naming it Swivel Gun Stun.
+This move was also used by former FCW/NXT/WWE superstar Alex Riley calling this move You're Dismissed.
+Samoa Joe used a jumping version of the move while pushing the opponent backwards.

 Forward somersault cutter

 A standing variation of the Diamond Dust in which the attacking wrestler jumps forward into a somersault over a seated or kneeling opponent while applying an inverted facelock, landing back-first with the opponent's face driven into the mat.
 A stunner variation is also possible.
 This move was innovated by Jason Kincaid, calling it Grave of the Fireflies.
 Jillian Hall used this move at one point.
 WWE wrestler Charlotte Flair uses this move as her finisher, calling it Natural Selection.
-Cody Rhodes during his tenure as "Stardust" used this move as a signature move.
+During his tenure as Stardust, Cody Rhodes used this move as a signature move.